Drag and drop items on Mac

 Release the trackpad or mouse to drop the item in the new location.

 Use drag and drop in the Dock and Finder

 Add an item to the Dock: Drag apps to the left of the separator line (in front of recently used apps, if shown).
-Drag and drop folders to the right of the separator line (after recently used apps, if shown).
+Drag and drop files and folders to the right of the separator line (after recently used apps, if shown).

 To remove an item that you added to the Dock or Finder sidebar, drag it out until you see the word Remove or the Remove icon .
 Only the alias is removed; the actual item remains on your Mac.